🦔 IELTSCapy Resource Pack

 Comprehensive guide to essential grammar structures for IELTS success.

-IELTS Writing Templates
+IELTS Writing Task 1 Band 9 Templates

 Speaking Part 2 Topic Cards